PyO3/maturin/README.md

 Python packages come in two formats:
 A built form called wheel and source distributions (sdist), both of which are archives.
-A wheel can be compatible with any python version, interpreter (cpython and pypy, mainly), operating system and hardware architecture (for pure python wheels), can be limited to a specific platform and architecture (e.g. when using ctypes or cffi) or to a specific python interpreter and version on a specific architecture and operating system (e.g. with pyo3 and rust-cpython).
+A wheel can be compatible with any python version, interpreter (cpython and pypy, mainly), operating system and hardware architecture (for pure python wheels), can be limited to a specific platform and architecture (e.g. when using ctypes or cffi) or to a specific python interpreter and version on a specific architecture and operating system (e.g. with pyo3).

 When using `pip install` on a package, pip tries to find a matching wheel and install that.
 If it doesn't find one, it downloads the source distribution and builds a wheel for the current platform, which requires the right compilers to be installed.
 Installing a wheel is much faster than installing a source distribution as building wheels is generally slow.